 The annual procedure provides for the CPCS to deliberate on the amounts by June 30, with the values subsequently integrated into the budget proposal to be submitted to the Legislative Assembly of the Autonomous Region of Madeira.
 The regulation entered into force on the date of its approval, March 27, 2026.

-The Legislative Assembly of the Autonomous Region of Madeira has approved a legislative proposal to create a legal status to support displaced island students.
+The Legislative Assembly of Madeira has approved a legislative proposal to create public support for the repatriation of bodies throughout the national territory.